pupil-labs/pupil-docs/user-docs/pupil-mobile.md

 > {{< webp-img src="/images/pupil-mobile/home.webp" alt="Pupil Mobile home call-out" >}}

 Home screen is the main control center for `Pupil Mobile`.
-It displays a list of sensors from from pupil headset.
+It displays a list of available sensors.
+Click any sensor for a preview.

-1. **Sensors** - This area contains sensors from from pupil headset and the Android device.
+1. **Sensors** - This area contains available sensors.
+Pupil headset cameras along with other sensors connected to or built into the Android device like audio and IMU.
-1. **Record** - Recording button to save video and other sensor data locally on the Android device.
+1. **Record** - Click the Record button to save video and other sensor data locally on the Android device.
 1. **General Settings** - Main settings menu for `Pupil Mobile` app.

 ### Sensor Preview

 > {{< webp-img src="/images/pupil-mobile/sensor.webp" alt="Pupil Mobile sensor call-out" >}}

-Preview live video feed from pupil headset and other sensor streams on the Android device.
+Preview live video feed from your Pupil headset and other available sensors.
+Sensor preview windows will automically close and take you back to the Home screen in order to conserve battery.

-1. **Sensor settings** - This is the settings specific to that sensor.
+1. **Sensor settings** - Settings for the sensor.
+For cameras you can set frame rate, exposure, white balance, and many more parameters.
-1. **Sensor name and recording status** - This displays the sensor name and a dot displaying the recording status of the app.
+1. **Sensor name and recording status** - This displays the sensor name and a dot displaying the recording status of this sensor.
-1. **Preview stream** - A preview of sensor streams from pupil headset and other sensors.
+1. **Preview stream** - A preview of sensor data.

 ### General Settings